syncfusion-content/maui-toolkit-docs/maui-toolkit/Bottom-Sheet/BottomSheet-Customization.md

 {% endtabs %}

 ## Background
-The `Background` property allows you to customize the background color of the BottomSheet."
+The `Background` property allows you to customize the background color of the BottomSheet.

 {% tabs %}
 {% highlight xaml %}